 What is the Protein Efficiency Ratio (PER) of your Rice Protein? - The Protein Efficiency Ratio (PER) is the measure of actual protein available for the body to use.
 This PER is related to the percentage of the protein digested by the body.
 With Rice Protein, after 4 hours better than 80% of the protein has been digested, compared to only about 57% for soy.
 The actual PER number of Rice Protein is 2.75.
 Egg is the highest at 3.99, milk is second with 3.45, rice third, and soy is last with a PER of 2.32.

-Is the Rice Protein gluten free? - Yes, our Rice Protein is made from gluten free, whole grain, sprouted brown rice and is processed using organic plant enzymes that are not related to wheat or any of its relatives.
+Is the Rice Protein gluten-free? - Yes, our Rice Protein is made from gluten-free, whole grain, brown rice and is processed using plant enzymes that are not related to wheat or any of its relatives.
 Therefore, processing of the rice does not contaminate the rice protein with gluten in any way.
-We recommend that further concerns regarding the Rice Protein for those with severe food sensitivities should consult their doctor or dietician.
+We recommend at further concerns regarding the Rice Protein for those with severe food sensitivities should consult their doctor or dietician.

-Does the Rice Protein contain lead? - We are confident based on all of our testing and Certificates of Analysis provided by our suppliers that our Rice Protein falls within the FDAs suggested guidelines for the amount of lead consumers can safely ingest through their diet.
-Rice Protein is a natural product, and trace levels of naturally occurring lead are present.
+Does the Rice Protein contain lead? - We are confident based on testing conducted by an independent, third-party, accredited lab and Certificates of Analysis provided by our suppliers our Rice Protein lead content falls within the FDAs Provisional Total Tolerable Intake (PTTI) level for adults.

 Does the Rice Protein contain any melamine? - Click here for a statement.

 Should the Rice Protein be stored in the refrigerator? - We do not recommend storing the Rice Protein in the refrigerator as it may draw dampness.
 We suggest storing it in a cool, dry location such as a cupboard.